Disney Cruise Line's Commitment to Safety

 Guest Assembly Drills

 Before departing on each cruise, we hold a mandatory assembly drill for guests, providing important instructions on what would be required of passengers in the event of an actual emergency.
 Crew services are suspended during the drill, and attendance for guests is required.
-We use a state-of-the-art automated system to account for guests checked-in at assembly stations (systems currently installed on Disney Dream and Disney Fantasy, and scheduled for installation in 2012 on Disney Magic and Disney Wonder).
+We use a state-of-the-art automated system to account for guests checked-in at assembly stations.

 General Crew Drills